wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Experiments

 \section{Experiments}

-In this section, we empirically validate the following key advantages of our approach: \begin{enumerate}[label=\roman*), topsep=0pt] \item Improved reasoning capabilities and higher accuracy than existing method on popular reasoning benchmarks \textbf{without SFT}; \item reduced computational burden, as reflected by decreased runtime, lower FLOPs and numbers of function evaluations (NFEs) of the model; and \item marked performance gains attributable to the incorporation of samples with low-advantage. \end{enumerate} To evaluate our approach, we next detail the experimental setup and implementation.
+In this section, we empirically validate the following key advantages of our approach: \begin{enumerate}[label=\roman*), topsep=0pt, left=0pt, noitemsep] \item Improved reasoning capabilities than existing methods on popular reasoning benchmarks; \item reduced computational burden, as reflected by decreased runtime, lower FLOPs and numbers of function evaluations (NFEs) per training step, number of training steps and rollouts; and \item marked performance gains attributable to the incorporation of samples with low-advantage. \end{enumerate} To evaluate our approach, we next detail the experimental setup and implementation.